aymadd/waycore/docs/ai_instructions/progress_tracking.md

 - [ ] Linting passing (N/A for this task)
 - [ ] Documentation updated
 - [ ] Files committed

-## Time Tracking

-- Estimated effort: 0.5 hours
-- Actual effort: {to be filled}

 ## Blockers